Skip to main content

 Additionally, include information on your exit strategy.
 Do you plan to sell the business?
 Merge the company?
 Or go public?
 Including your exit strategy shows you are forward-thinking and seeing the big picture.

 You should also use visuals to bring your pitch to life.
 While spreadsheets and charts are important, striking visuals can help your investors engage with your pitch.
-You could also use positive real-life case studies of ways your product or service has already been used by your target market.
+You could use positive real-life case studies of ways your product or service has already been used by your target market.

 Remember, you are part of your business’s story too, and investors tend to buy into the person pitching equally (if not more so) than the business idea.
 So why did you start the business?
 And why should they choose you?
 Make this clear in your pitch.